 Sometimes, a foreclosure sale doesn’t bring in enough money to pay off the full amount owed on the loan.
 The difference between the sale price and the total debt is called a “deficiency balance.”
 Many states, including Ohio, allow the lender to get a personal judgment, called a “deficiency judgment,” for this amount against the borrower.

 In Ohio, the lender can get a deficiency judgment against you for the remaining balance as part of the foreclosure lawsuit.
-But the potential deficiency amount is limited because the lender can’t sell the home for less than two-thirds of its appraised value.
+But the potential deficiency amount is limited because the home can’t sell at the foreclosure sale for less than two-thirds of its appraised value.
 (Ohio Rev. Code § 2329.20, § 2329.17).

 In most cases, the lender has two years following sale confirmation to collect the judgment.
 (Ohio Rev. Code § 2329.08).